maxmarcon/live_select/README.md

 # LiveSelect

-`LiveSelect` is a stateful LiveView component that implements a dynamic search and selection field that can be filled dynamically by your application.
-It has no external dependencies apart from LiveView.
+`LiveSelect` is a stateful LiveView component that implements a search and selection field with content provided dynamically by your application.
 It comes with optional pre-configured styles for [DaisyUI](https://daisyui.com/).

 ![](assets/demo.gif)